 Have you ever felt a lump or swelling behind your ear that you’re certain wasn’t there before?
-While a lump may be cause for alarm, often these are harmless.
+While a bump behind your ear may be cause for alarm, often these are harmless.
 But what are they and how can you treat them?

 In some cases, a lump is caused by an abscess or a sebaceous cyst.
 An abscess is a walled-off infection in the tissue of a particular area of the body.
 It may respond to antibiotics, although on occasion a drainage procedure may be necessary.
 A sebaceous cyst is when epithelial components that produce keratin are trapped under the skin, forming a cyst that is filled with white, cheese-like material.